PierrePicard20/NanoLexer/README.md

 # NanoLexer
 NanoLexer is a library that generates lexers in C++.
 On the contrary to lexer generators of the lex's familly (which are great!) it does not generate an automaton in the form of a matrix but generates an algorithm instead.
 Nevertheless the underlying algorithm is based on the same principles (construction of a DFA).
 The code generated is straightforward, small, efficient and human readable as much as possible.
 The primary goal is the lexing of programming languages but not limited to.

-It is aldready functionnal and usable even though developments are not complete and first version still not published.
+It is aldready functionnal and usable even though developments are not complete and first version still not published (and not planned).

 # Requirements
 * C++ 17 compliant compiler (successfuly tested only with Microsoft C++ 2019 compiler as of now)